 Tips for Designing and Laying Out Your Dining Room

-The first question to ask yourself is do you want a formal dining room?
+The first question to ask yourself is, do you want a formal dining room?
 Or do you want your dining area to be part of a combined living space – like a kitchen and great room combination?
 Formal dining rooms are not as common as they used to be.
 Designs trending more towards informal open dining room concepts.
-If you do still want a separate dining room from the great room, however, you don’t necessarily need to plan for a discrete, separate room.
+If you do still want a separate dining room from the great room, however, you don’t need to plan for a discrete, separate room.
 You can consider incorporating it into the kitchen.
 There are many design options to consider.
-Often homeowners like to interact with their guests while preparing a meal.
+Often, homeowners like to interact with their guests while preparing a meal.
 This is more easily achieved with an open layout.
 Having the dining room open to the primary living areas of the home also gives it a spacious feel and very comfortably accommodates guests.

 Another question to ask yourself when building a timber frame home is if you want cathedral ceilings in the dining area, or are you looking for a more intimate space with standard 8′-6″ ceilings?
-Many of our clients like to have the dining room open to the other main living areas of the home, but also want it to feel cozy and kept the ceilings at the standard height.
+Many of our clients like to have the dining room open to the other main living areas of the home, but also want it to feel cozy and keep the ceilings at the standard height.
 Some prefer a more dramatic look and opt for a cathedral ceiling in all the primary living areas.

 Once you’ve answered some of the design questions, you will want to think about the furnishings.
 What type of dining room furniture do you envision or do you already have a large or small table, rectangular or circular?
 Are you planning on adding a hutch or another piece of furniture?
 Determining your furniture and the size of the furniture in advance will help you come up with the size of the space.
 A few years back, we had one client that had a long table custom made to accommodate her family during the holidays.
 The dining room was designed and sized around the dining room table dimensions.